isaacflaum/the-bad-parts/README.md

 # the-bad-parts
-Like Douglas Crockford, only the bad parts.
+Douglas Crockford gave us some of the good parts, now let me introduce some of the bad ones :)

 # Setup
 * clone repo